btigi/iiiepaintnetplugins/readme.md

-﻿PaintNetPlugins
+﻿iiIEPaintNetPlugins
 =====

-PaintNetPlugins is a plugin for [Paint.Net](https://www.getpaint.net/) which allows saving and loading of MOS V1 files, as used in Infinity Engine games (Baldur's Gate I, Baldur's Gate II, Icewind Dale I, Icewind Dale II and Placescape: Torment).
+iiIEPaintNetPluginss is a plugin for [Paint.Net](https://www.getpaint.net/) which allows saving and loading of MOS V1 files, as used in Infinity Engine games (Baldur's Gate I, Baldur's Gate II, Icewind Dale I, Icewind Dale II and Placescape: Torment).
 The plugins supports loading both compressed and uncompressed MOS files, though always saves uncompressed files.

 The plugin is tested with Paint.Net 5.1.9 (Stable 5).